awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 This would mean that there is a single active sort key for a branch key.
 Because the partition key/sort key is now a unique value this means that dynamoDB enforces uniqueness naturally.
-By enforcing a consistent write that has a conditional update that requires that this partition/sort key not exist this enforces both uniqueness and creation, as opposed to update of an existing branch key.
+By enforcing a consistent write that has a conditional update that requires that this partition/sort key not exist it enforces both uniqueness and creation, as opposed to update of an existing branch key.

 ### Query the table for the existing branch key